The Hario Drip Pot Review – The Woodneck

 The Hario Drip Pot is the odd cousin in the pour over family.
 It is shaped like the Chemex, but it has a basket-like cloth filter.
 This thick filter gives the Woodneck’s coffee an unmistakable flavor that resembles French press coffee but without the mess.

-- Its eye catching design will look great on any countertop.
+- Its eye-catching design looks great on any countertop.

 - Open to beginners and pros alike.